OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 1. From the **./src/commands** folder, open the **commands.html** file.

 1. Replace the existing **script** tag with the following reference to the beta library on the content delivery network (CDN).
-This retrieve the definitions of the prepend-on-send API that's in preview.
+This retrieves the definitions of the prepend-on-send API that's in preview.

     ```html
     <script type="text/javascript" src="https://appsforoffice.microsoft.com/lib/beta/hosted/office.js"></script>